 - Mitigation does not stack with Taurochole

-Functionally very similar to Scholar’s Sacred Soil, but does not need to be placed (for better or for worse).
+Functionally, very similar to Scholar’s Sacred Soil, but it does not need to be placed (for better or for worse).
 Its 30 second cooldown means it can be up half the time, and the 500p total healing is more than Ixochole.
 Generally, this should be your go-to ability for incoming AoE damage.
 Does not stack with Taurochole.
 Unlike Asylum, this does not have a free tick on application.

 Since Kerachole has both regen and mitigation, it is ideal to use it shortly before damage.
-This will allow you to make use of the mitigation, while still missing no more than a single tick of the regen.
-Being a 15 second mitigation on a 30 second cooldown, Kerachole has very good uptime.
+This will allow you to make use of the mitigation while still missing no more than a single tick of the regen.
+Being a 15-second mitigation on a 30 second cooldown, Kerachole has very good uptime.
 If you need to catch two instances of damage with less than 15 seconds between them, you can do so with a single Kerachole.
 If the two instances are between 15 and 30 seconds apart, you can catch both by casting the first one early so that it will come off cooldown before the second.